dakusui/symfonion/SYNTAX.md

       "test1":{
         "$body":[
           {"$notes":"C", "$length":"2", "$pan":127, "$program":2},
-          {"$notes":"C", "$length":"2", "$pan":0},
+          {"$notes":"C", "$length":"2", "$pan":0}
         ],
-        "$parameters":{
-          "$length":"8",
+        "$length":"8"
       }
-      }
     },
 ```

-Each key of this dictionary has a dictionary as its corresponding value.
-And the dictionary for a key has three keys, which are "$notemap", "$body", and "$parameters".
+Each key of this dictionary is a name of a pattern.
+And the key is associated with a dictionary which describes the pattern.
+Generally speaking a pattern is a sequence of notes, which defines something like melodies, short rhythms, and so on.

+A pattern dictionary can have some keys, which are "$notemap", "$body", and base parameters like "$length", "$velocitybase", "$velocitydelta", "$length", and so on.

 ## Notemap ##